 I let a man die.

 I was not yet a Green Beret Medic, nor was I a licensed medical professional, but I was directly responsible for a young man’s death.
-I was a junior in college, going for a run near Lake Shore Drive on a sunny afternoon during the summer months in Chicago.
-The steady pace of my run ceased immediately as I heard the squealing of tires and I involuntarily cringed as I heard vehicles violently collide nearby.
+I was a junior in college, going for a run near Lake Shore Drive during the spring when I heard the unmistakable sound of an accident occurring near me.

-The park, full of people on such a nice day, all turned with me as we strove to catch a glimpse of what had just occurred.
 A few hundred yards ahead of me, a small group of people began quickly moving towards what appeared to be the scene of the accident.
-Curious, and the accident being in the direction my run was already taking me, I picked up the pace until I reached the growing crowd.
-My heart sank as I saw that the majority of the crowd now stood over a young man who had been thrown off his motorcycle and laid in the grass nearly 50 feet from where is bike rested.
+My heart sank as I saw that the majority of the crowd now stood over a man who had been thrown off his motorcycle and laid in the grass nearly 50 feet from where is bike rested.